apache/juddi/src/site/markdown/ClientGuideSimplePublishingUsingthejUDDIAPI.md

 String myBusKey = bd.getBusinessEntity().get(0).getBusinessKey();
 System.out.println("myBusiness key:  " + myBusKey);

 // Creating a service to save.
-Only adding the minimum data: the parent business key retrieved
+Only adding the minimum data: the
+//parent business key retrieved
 //from saving the business above and a single name.
 BusinessService myService = new BusinessService();
 myService.setBusinessKey(myBusKey);